-Get tips for using online tools to grow your business, even if the bulk of what you sell moves though a dealership.
-Nate Meiergerd, manager at TractorHouse, and Jamie Meier, agriculture sales manager at Landoll Corp., will talk with attendees about strategies to increase the likelihood your end-users will seek your products on dealers’ lots and that dealers will be ready to close the deal.
+Get tips for using online tools to grow your business, even if the bulk of what you sell moves through a dealership.
+Nate Meiergerd, manager at TractorHouse, Jamie Meier, agriculture sales manager at Landoll Corp., and Mike Wiles, Ask Tractor Mike will talk with attendees about strategies to increase the likelihood your end-users will seek your products on dealers’ lots and that dealers will be ready to close the deal.

 Meiergerd has been with TractorHouse since 2005 and works closely with manufacturers.
 In addition to setting up online platforms for dealers and end-users that drive sales for manufacturers, TractorHouse also builds online equipment showrooms for manufacturers, used-equipment websites, certified pre-owned approval processes, dealer-to-dealer wholesale networks, and more.

-Nate Meiergerd and Jamie Meier will speak on Thursday at 9:00 am.
+Nate Meiergerd, Jamie Meier, and Mike Wiles will speak on Thursday at 9:00 am.